Lofiea/HiveFi/README.md

 HiveFi is a Java-based travel budgeting tool that helps users track multi-currency expenses, calculate trip totals in a home currency, and plan better while abroad.

-Originally developed as a mini expense tracker in BlueJ during AP CSA (high school), HiveFi has since evolved through multiple iterations into a full-featured budgeting tool with:
+Originally developed as a mini expense tracker during AP CSA (high school), HiveFi has since evolved through multiple iterations into a full-featured budgeting tool with:

 SQLite persistence for reliable data storage